Redocly/redocly-cli/docs/custom-plugins/custom-config.md

-## Configuration in plugins
+# Configuration bundles in plugins

-Plugins can include configuration, under the `configs` key.
-This is useful when your plugin declares multiple rules or decorators, and you want to define within the plugin how to combine them.
-Each plugin can have multiple bundles of configuration, and the user can use any of them in their configuration file.
+You can bundle configurations under the `configs` key in your plugin code.
+These configuration bundles are useful when you declare multiple rules or decorators in your plugin, and you want to define within the plugin how to combine them.
+Each plugin can have multiple configuration bundles, and the user can use any of them in their `redocly.yaml` configuration file.

-Here's an example of configuration in a plugin, defining two bundles:
+The following is an example plugin, defining two configuration bundles:

 ```js
 module.exports = {